walquis/git-basics-team-project/thebook/src/session1.md

 Now that we have some commits, let's take a closer look...

 ![](images/commit-tree-blob-diagram.jpg)

+🤔 Is it possible for a commit to have the same SHA as its parent?

 #### LAB - Anatomy of a Git Commit, or, The Three Objects
 > Use `git cat-file -p` to answer these questions: